beccadax/WebResponder/WebResponderCore/README.md

    participates in the handling of requests. `WebResponderType` is based on two other protocols: `WebResponderChainable` and `WebResponderRespondable`.
-* `WebRequestable`, `WebMiddlewareType`, and `WebResponderChain`: Types for forming chains of middleware providing services to a final responder.
-* `SimpleHTTPRequest`, `SimpleHTTPResponse`, `SimpleWebResponder`, and `SimpleWebMiddleware`: Basic, usually block-based implementations of these protocols, useful for testing or quick-and-dirty implementations.
+* `SimpleHTTPRequest`, `SimpleHTTPResponse`, and `SimpleWebResponder`: Basic, sometimes block-based implementations of these protocols, useful for testing or quick-and-dirty implementations.
 * `RequestIDHelper`: Generates a unique UUID for each incoming request.
 * `CoreVersionResponder`: Displays WebResponder version information.
 * `UnicodeEncoder` and `UnicodeDecoder`: Lazily converts between streams of